-As you exit the walled garden you are presented with a pretty lake and mini waterfall, I’m sure there’ll be another name for this but to the uneducated like me it’s a mini waterfall.
+As you exit the walled garden, you are presented with a pretty lake and mini waterfall, I’m sure there’ll be another name for this, but it’s a mini waterfall to the uneducated like me.

 The route from the lake back up to the house looks a bit steep, don’t worry, it winds itself up the path, and again wasn’t too bad.
 If you don’t fancy it, walk back through the walled garden and get picked up.

-Both of us surprisingly enjoyed The Garden House, it certainly motivated me to expand my mind and try new things.
+We surprisingly enjoyed The Garden House, and it certainly motivated me to expand my mind and try new things.

 As for the accessible path, well done to all involved.
-You’ve managed to incorporate it into an otherwise difficult terrain.
-Electric scooters will have no problem on it, and even manual chair users with a bit of help in parts should manage it, I did!
+You’ve managed to incorporate it into otherwise tricky terrain.
+Electric scooters will have no problem with it, and even manual chair users with a bit of help in parts should manage it.
+I did!

-We’re really glad we visited, we loved the beautiful gardens and we’re still talking about the food in the tea room some 3 weeks later.
+We’re happy we visited, loved the beautiful gardens, and still talking about the food in the tea room some three weeks later.

 Website: The Garden House